Skip to content

 API mapping

-All jquantstats analytics live on .stats, .plots, or .reports of a Data (or Portfolio) instance.
+All jquantstats analytics live on the .stats, .plots, and reports accessors of a Data (or Portfolio) instance — note that the reports accessor is Data.reports but Portfolio.report.
 Methods return a dict keyed by column name rather than a scalar.

 # one-time setup